public interface SaslServerFactory

 require the authentication ID, password and realm from the caller.

-The authentication ID is requested by using a NameCallback
+The authentication ID is requested by using a NameCallback.

-The password is requested by using a PasswordCallback
+The password is requested by using a PasswordCallback.

-The realm is requested by using a RealmChoiceCallback
+The realm is requested by using a RealmChoiceCallback if there is a list

-of realms to choose from, and by using a RealmCallback
+of realms to choose from, and by using a RealmCallback if

-the realm must be entered.SaslServer
+the realm must be entered.SaslServer created using the parameters

 supplied.
 If null, this factory cannot produce a SaslServer

-- If cannot create a SaslServer
+using the parameters supplied.SaslException - If cannot create a SaslServer because

 of an error.String[] getMechanismNames(Map<String,?> props)

-- The possibly null set of properties used to specify the
+props - The possibly null set of properties used to specify the

 security policy of the SASL mechanisms.
 For example, if props

-property with the value
+contains the Sasl.POLICY_NOPLAINTEXT property with the value

-, then the factory must not return any SASL mechanisms
+"true", then the factory must not return any SASL mechanisms

 that are susceptible to simple plain passive attacks.

-class for a complete list of policy properties.
+See the Sasl class for a complete list of policy properties.

-Non-policy related properties, if present in props
+Non-policy related properties, if present in props, are ignored,

 including any map entries with non-String keys.
 Submit a bug or feature